Platform Comparison / Model Selection Reference · Updated June 2026

 Skip

-Never use Opus for metadata
+Never for metadata

-Fast ★
+Instant ★

 Skip